|

 Analysts suggest that since 1 April 1990, the RAF Chinook fleet has flown some 60,000 hours during which time the operating costs (personnel, fuel and maintenance) have been £310 million, a figure that results in a cost of about £5,200 per flying hour.

 A £62 million contract with Boeing to convert eight Chinook Mk3 helicopters to a support helicopter role was announced by the Ministry of Defence in December 2007.
-The first helicopters are expected to be operational in Afghanistan in 2010.
+The first helicopters were operational in Afghanistan in 2010.

 CHINOOK HC2 HELICOPTER Specifications